gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "But then what?"
 Sindy asked.
-"We'll never get home in time."
+"There's no way we can get home in time to warn everyone."

 "Incorrect," Dockety said.
 "It may be possible."